martinkosch/NonlinearCrystals.jl/docs/src/index.md

 - **Visualization tools** for:
   - Wavelength and temperature-dependent refractive indices
   - Miller scaling of nonlinear coefficients
-  - Various Δk plots for critical phasematches
+  - Various Δk plots for critical phase-matches
-  - Noncritical phasematching lines and SHG points
+  - Noncritical phase-matching lines and SHG points